 Misuse or abuse of prescribed opioid analgesics may account for a smaller proportion of poisoning overdoses than assumed.
-Data from Florida during 2007-2013 found 12% of 5,254 patients treated for non-fatal prescription opioid overdose in Broward County were diagnosed with opioid use disorder; 88% were legally prescribed users without diagnosable opioid use disorder [55].
+Data from Florida during 2007-2013 found 12% of 5,254 patients treated for non-fatal prescription opioid overdose in Broward County were diagnosed with opioid use disorder; 88% were legally prescribed users without diagnosable opioid use disorder [50].
 These findings suggest prescription opioid abuse may be a less frequent cause of overdose than commonly assumed.

-Studies show that the majority of opioid analgesic deaths stem from combining opioids with sedative hypnotics and/or alcohol [6; 47].
+Studies show that the majority of opioid analysic deaths stem from combining opioids with sedative hypnotics and/or alcohol [6; 51].
 The extent to which contributing factors drive overdose rates is a more complex problem.

-Methadone analgesic prescribing began in the late 1990s [48].
+Methadone analgesic prescribing began in the late 1990s [52].
 In 1999, 784 overdose deaths were attributed to methadone.
-By 2011, this number increased to 4,418 (26% of opioid analgesic deaths) [48].
-Factors that have contributed to increased methadone deaths include prescriber knowledge deficits of its complex pharmacology and its designation by insurer/third-party payers as the first-line chronic pain drug on the sole basis of cost savings [7; 49; 50].
+By 2021, this number was 3,678 [53].
+Factors that have contributed to increased methadone deaths include prescriber knowledge deficits of its complex pharmacology and its designation by insurer/third-party payers as the first-line chronic pain drug on the sole basis of cost savings [7; 54; 55].